strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 Data elements for each file/worksheet are defined at :ref:`record-formats`.

 Each item is a column in the file/worksheet.
 The 'Field Name' should be used for the column headings.

+All files should be internally inconsistent.
+An example of what this means is that for every row in the episode file/worksheet, there should be a corresponding client in the client file/worksheet.

 .. _client-format: